ralphgonz/synthedit-modules/README.md

-Several C++ projects for building audio/music effects.
+Several C++ projects for building efficient audio/music effects.
 Originally for use with Synthedit SDK to assemble VST plugins, but probably adaptable to other platforms.
+Detailed descriptions can be found in the `cpp` source files.

-### BADHEAD v1.0
+### BADHEAD v1.0 (reg_distort)

+Tube amp simulation built from spliced hyperbolic functions.
+Provides variable:
+* clipping hardness
-Tube amp simulation with variable clipping hardness, bias (from symmetrical to rectified), and power supply regulation.
+* bias (from symmetrical to rectified)
+* crossover distortion
+* power supply regulation

 ### ENVELOPER v1.01